Living Bird Magazine

 In the breeding season, visit wet bogs and listen for this species’ raspy, somewhat phoebe-like two-parted song.
 Alder Flycatchers look so similar to Willow Flycatchers that it’s very difficult to separate them except by range (in the breeding season) or voice.
 Alder Flycatchers generally breed farther north than Willow, and where their summer range dips south along the high ridges of the Appalachians they tend to segregate by elevation, with Alders taking the higher ground.
 During fall migration, however, it’s often best to leave quiet birds unidentified.

 - Cool Facts

 - For decades, Willow and Alder Flycatchers were more or less hiding in plain sight, considered to be a single species called Traill’s Flycatcher despite their very different songs.
 It wasn’t until 1973 that the two were formally “split” into two species.

 - Even though they look nearly identical, Alder and Willow Flycatchers do not respond when they hear each other’s songs.

-- Alder Flycatchers were part of an experiment in song learning in which young Alder Flycatchers were “tutored” with Willow Flycatcher song in the first two months of life.
-The next spring, the Alder Flycatchers sang normal Alder Flycatcher songs instead of the songs they had heard as chicks.
+- Alder Flycatchers were part of an experiment in song learning in which young Alder Flycatchers were “tutored” with Willow Flycatcher songs during their first two months of life.
+The next spring, however, they sang normal Alder Flycatcher songs instead of the songs they had heard as chicks.

-The longest-lived Alder Flycatcher was over 9 years old, when it was recaptured and rereleased during a banding operation in British Columbia.
+- The oldest known Alder Flycatcher was over 9 years old when it was recaptured and rereleased at a banding station in British Columbia.